4d Affordable Housing Incentive Program

 - Market rate new construction projects with at least 20% affordable units can receive up to a $100,000 incentive if pursuing ENERGY STAR, Zero Energy Ready, or Passive House Institute US (PHIUS) certification.

-- Single room occupancy (SRO) housing, rooming houses and group homes can participate in the program, starting in fall 2020
+- Single room occupancy (SRO) housing, rooming houses, group homes, and single family homes can participate in the program, starting in fall 2020

 Property owner commitment